auth0/Auth0.swift/README.md

 #### Errors

-The Authentication API client will only yield `AuthenticationError` error values.
+The Authentication API client will only produce `AuthenticationError` error values.
 You can find the error information in the `info` dictionary of the error value.
 Check the [API Documentation](https://auth0.github.io/Auth0.swift/Structs/AuthenticationError.html) to learn more about the available `AuthenticationError` properties.

 ### Management API (Users) (iOS / macOS / tvOS / watchOS)

 [API documentation ↗](https://auth0.github.io/Auth0.swift/Protocols/Users.html)

-You can request more information about a user's profile and manage the user's metadata by accessing the Auth0 [Management API](https://auth0.com/docs/api/management/v2).
-For security reasons native mobile applications are restricted to a subset of the Management API functionality.
+You can request more information about a user's profile and manage the user's metadata by accessing the Auth0 [Management API](https://auth0.com/docs/api/management/v2). **For security reasons, native mobile applications are restricted to a subset of the Management API functionality.**

-A detailed guide is available in this [Quickstart](https://auth0.com/docs/quickstart/native/ios-swift/03-user-sessions#managing-metadata).
+To call the Management API, the Access Token needs to have its API Identifier as a target [audience](https://auth0.com/docs/secure/tokens/access-tokens/get-access-tokens#control-access-token-audience) value.
+To achieve this, specify `https://YOUR_AUTH0_DOMAIN/api/v2/` as the audience when logging in.

+> ⚠️ Auth0 Access Tokens do not support multiple custom audience values.
+If you need to specify your own API Identifier as the audience to call your backend API, you cannot use the resulting Access Token to call the Management API.
+Consider instead exposing API endpoints in your backend to perform operations that require interacting with the Management API, and then calling them from your application.

 #### Retrieve user metadata

+To call this method, you need to request the `read:users` scope when logging in.

 ```swift
 Auth0